![]() |

 Bangkok Train Station |

-Jimmy heads off to Banglamphu train station at 3:00 am in the morning to get train tickets.
-It is potentially a dangerous walk over to the station as there are no lights on anywhere and yet there are lots of people trying to get where they need to go, mixed with some unsavory characters looking for their victims.
+Jimmy sets off for the Banglamphu train station at 3:00 AM to purchase train tickets.
+The walk to the station could be dangerous, as there are no lights and many people are trying to reach their destinations.
+This area also attracts some unsavory characters looking for potential victims.

 ![]() |